Theresa J. Kaijage: Education and career

 At the University of Dar es Salaam, Tanzania, Kaijage received a Bachelor of Arts in education in 1978.
-She then went on to receive a master's degree in Social work from Washington University in St. Louis in 1985.
-In 2004, Kaijage got her PhD in Social Work and Masters of Public Health from the University of Pittsburgh.
+She then went on to receive a master's degree in Social work from the George Warren Brown School of Social Work at Washington University in St. Louis in 1985.
+In 2004, Kaijage got her PhD in Social Work and Masters of Public Health from the University of Pittsburgh School of Social Work.

 Kaijage began her career as a school teacher in Tanzania and from there she became a Fulbright Scholar.
 After losing many friends and family members to HIV/AIDS, Kaijage saw a trend in the familial and social ostracism that accompanied the grim diagnosis.
 It was then that the vision of WAMATA emerged.
 Kaijage now dedicates her life to those with HIV/AIDS.
 She became a vital component in the battle to educate and trying to reduce the spread of HIV/AIDS in Africa.
 Kaijage was especially important during the Joint United Nations Programme on HIV/AIDS (UNAIDS) summit.
 During the UNAIDS summit, Kaijage proposed that mothers who are HIV positive should not breastfeed, but they should find alternate methods of feeding their infant.
 This caused great stir among the world health leaders who advocate that breastfeeding is the best way to feed infants in developing nations, even if the mother is HIV positive.
 This did not resonate well with Kaijage and she tried very hard to change this.
 In 1997, UNICEF and the WHO changed the guidelines on breastfeeding.
 Now mothers with HIV should avoid breastfeeding only when alternate means of nourishing the infant is acceptable, feasible, safe, affordable and sustainable.